-Free shipping over $50
+Free shipping on orders over $50

 Hexahydrocannabinol (HHC) is a rare hemp-based cannabinoid that has recently surfaced as a prominent new addition to the cannabis market.
 HHC is naturally occurring but in amounts so small that it doesn’t provide for efficient or cost-effective extraction.
 Keep reading to learn more about HHC and answer some key questions: